Frequently Asked Questions

 Who can participate in the challenge?

-The challenge will be global and participants will need to agree to our dataset license before participating in the challenge.
+The challenge is global and participants need to have a Kaggle account to access the dataset and participate in the challenge.
+Participants will also need to agree to our dataset license before participating in the challenge.

 Are you using user data from social media or video platforms in the dataset?

-No user data from social or video platforms will be included in the training dataset.
-We are constructing a new dataset specifically for this challenge.
+No user data from social or video platforms was included in the training dataset.
+We constructed a new dataset specifically for this challenge.

 What rights do challenge participants have to the tech they create for the challenge?